 On the final step Review the setup and Save the configuration.
 Now you can see new Event rule which you just created under Events > Rules

-Just to ensure that you have CodeCommit trigger setup right, check if your configuration is on the similar lines as below
+Just to ensure that you have the CodeCommit trigger setup right as per this document, check if your configuration is similar to the below.

-This should complete the whole setup process for trigger to work upon creation of pull request in AWS CodeCommit.
-Test this configuration by creating new pull request to the branch that CI job is associated with.
+This should complete the whole setup process for the trigger to work upon creation of pull requests in AWS CodeCommit, and the Gearset CI job to start child validation jobs.
+Test this configuration by creating new pull request to the branch that CI job is associated with, and ensuring the validation job appears in the Continuous Integration dashboard as below.

 Still need some help?
 Contact our team and we'll be happy to assist.
 See how.